tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/03-Stu_Sorting/README.md

 # Out of Sorts

-You're trying to spot trends in Tesla's 2019 stock data, but the data you've been given is out of sorts.
-You're trying to identify the top 5 performing days for Tesla investment returns, but you have over a hundred days' worth of data.
+You're trying to identify the top 5 performing days for Tesla investment returns, but you have over a hundred days' worth of data, and nothing is sorted.
 Sort the stock data in descending order to identify the top 5 performing days.

 ## Instructions

-Using the [starter file](Unsolved/out_of_sorts.ipynb) and the NASDAQ historical stock [data](Resources/tsla_nasdaq_data.csv), complete the following steps:
+Using the [starter file](Unsolved/out_of_sorts.ipynb) and NASDAQ historical stock, complete the following steps:

-1. Load CSV data into Pandas using `read_csv`.
+1. Navigate to [NASDAQ.com](https://nasdaq.com) and download ticker data.
+Load the CSV data into Pandas using `read_csv`.

 2. Index data by `Trade DATE`.